learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 Kubernetes is designed with the understanding that nodes cannot be expected to continue working forever, so has a design that is self-healing; it is always observing the current state of the infrastructure and takes action whenever it detects that this doesn't match the desired state of the infrastructure.

-Where it finds a discrepancy, for example if there isn't enough capacity to run all of your apps, it will ask the cloud provider to provision more compute resources.
+Where it finds a discrepancy, for example, if there isn't enough capacity to run all of your apps, it will ask the cloud provider to provision more compute resources.

 {% include_relative scaling.html %}